 Each rating strategy offers individual settings, which are only enabled for editing when the respective strategy is selected.
 There are some options that many strategies have in common:

 - Maximum number of choices the user can rate with "Deny" (Reject/accept) or maximum number of choices the user can rate with 0 (Likert scale, give points): Here you can enter a number that limits the number of choices that students can reject or that they can rate as 0.
 Internally the options "no", 0, etc. are assigned the value 0.
 In order to reduce the number of students who could not be assigned a selection according to their choice, students should be forced to rate an appropriate number of choices.
 All students who could not be assessed by the algorithm must be assigned manually afterwards!

 - Designation: You can assign an individual label to each selection option.
 If you do not enter a name, the activity takes on the default value.

 - Total number of points the user can assign (Give Points): Number of points that can be awarded when evaluating the various selection options.
 All points must add up to this value.

-- Minimum number of fields the user has to vote on (Rank choices): The minimum number of choices that students must evaluate.
-The number 3, for example, means that at least 3 preferences must be given and put in an order.
+- Minimum number of fields the user has to vote on (Rank choices): Albeit the title suggests a different understanding this is the exact number (not: minimum number) of choices that students must evaluate.
+The number 3, for example, means that exactly 3 preferences must be given and put in an order.